zblurx/dploot/README.md

 #### machinevaults

-The **machinevaults** command will get any machine Vaults file found and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI Vaults blob.
+The **machinevaults** command will get any machine Vaults file found and decrypt them with `--mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI Vaults blob.

 ```text
 $ dploot machinevaults -d waza.local -u jsmith -p 'Password#123' -t 192.168.56.14